Best Of16 min read

 Cons:

-- No human advisor access whatsoever — fully automated
+• No human advisor access — it's fully automated

 4. Fidelity — Best for Full-Service Retirement Planning

-Fidelity is the one platform on this list that can genuinely do everything.
-It's a full brokerage, a robo-advisor, a retirement account custodian, and a research platform rolled into one.
-And unlike some legacy institutions that still feel like they were designed in 2003, Fidelity has actually invested heavily in its technology stack over the past few years — the interface is dramatically cleaner than it used to be.
+Fidelity can genuinely do everything on this list.
+Full brokerage, robo-advisor, retirement account custodian, research platform — all rolled into one.
+And unlike some older financial institutions that still feel like they were built in 2003, Fidelity has actually invested heavily in modernizing its tech.
+The interface is dramatically cleaner than it used to be.

-For retirement planning specifically, Fidelity's Planning & Guidance Center is excellent.
+For retirement planning specifically, their Planning & Guidance Center is excellent.
 You can model different retirement scenarios, stress-test your portfolio against historical downturns (including 2008-style crashes), and get Social Security claiming strategies.
-Their zero-fee index funds — FZROX and FZILX — are legitimately the lowest-cost long-term investment products available anywhere on the planet.
-A 0.00% expense ratio is hard to argue with.
+Plus, their zero-fee index funds — FZROX and FZILX — are literally the lowest-cost long-term investment products available anywhere.
+A 0.00% expense ratio is genuinely hard to argue against.

 Key Features: